mesuk/Problem-Solving/README.md

 # SkillTest

-Here we will add some basic algorith solution with discussion.
+Here we will add some basic algorithm solution with discussion.